kevncobb/lime-ud9/docroot/modules/contrib/config_ignore/README.txt

 REQUIREMENTS
 ------------
-You will need the `config_filter` module to be enabled.
+You will need Drupal 8.8 or higher for this module to work.
+If you want to import and export config with Drush, you need Drush 10+.

 INSTALLATION
 ------------